(1) This document contains detailed procedures related to specific aspects of the University's Environmental Management System (EMS), including:

 (195) The provisions of that policy should also be applied to reptiles.
 Individuals should note that snakes/reptiles are often timid and will not become aggressive unless provoked.
 Statistics show that over 90% of people who are bitten by snakes are trying to kill or catch them.
 Accordingly, individuals should maintain a safe distance where a snake/reptile is sighted.

-(196) UWS has a responsibility to allow safe egress of kangaroos across its campuses.
+(196) The University has a responsibility to allow safe egress of kangaroos across its campuses.

 (197) Eastern Grey Kangaroo populations have been recorded on both the Hawkesbury and Penrith campuses.

-(198) UWS staff and student should be aware that kangaroos are nomadic and will attempt to cross both internal and external roads to access other feeding sites.
+(198) University staff and students should be aware that kangaroos are nomadic and will attempt to cross both internal and external roads to access other feeding sites.
 Caution should be used when driving around kangaroo populated campuses, particularly at dusk.

 (199) Injured kangaroos should be reported to Campus Safety and Security, stating the location of the animal.
 They will contact the local WIRES rescue line (1300 094 737).